-- Setting up SEO-friendly links and URLs for each language.
+- Setting up SEO-friendly links and URLs for each language to boost rankings.

-With that in mind, here’s how to create a WordPress multilingual site with each plugin.
+With that in mind, here’s how to create a WordPress multilanguage site with each plugin.

-1. How to Create a Multilingual WordPress Site with TranslatePress
+1. Creating a WordPress Multilingual Site with TranslatePress

 TranslatePress is one of the best WordPress translation plugins available.
 And it works differently from the other plugins in this tutorial.

-Typically a multilingual plugin translates content by making multiple versions of the same post or page.
+Typically a multilanguage plugin creates translated content by making multiple versions of the same post or page.
 Yet, with TranslatePress, you can create translations all at the same time.

 As a result, you can use AI-powered tools like Google Translate for machine translations and then manually improve the translations they miss.